 Call for Proposals

-The Brass Project seeks submissions for our 2020/2021 call for proposals.
-We are looking for composers who represent a wide range of styles and backgrounds who are interested in writing for brass sextet.
-Proposals may include (but are not required to include) multimedia elements such as video, audio processing/electronics, images, text, or other interactive elements.
+The Brass Project seeks submissions for our 2021/2022 call for proposals.
+We are looking for composers who represent a wide range of styles and backgrounds who are interested in writing for brass sextet and electronics.
+Proposals must include an electronic element.
+Priority will be given to works which are easily performed both live and recorded remotely.

-The Brass Project will select up to three composers whose works will be premiered and recorded (during the live performance) on our 2020/ 2021 season.
-Furthermore, one of the selected works will be professionally recorded and featured on the next Brass Project album, and the composer will receive a $500 honorarium.
+The Brass Project will select up to three composers whose works will be premiered and recorded (during the live performance) on our 2021/ 2022 season.
+Furthermore, one of the selected works will be recorded by The Brass Project, and the composer will receive a $500 honorarium.
 The Brass Project is prepared to offer administrative support for grant applications, residencies, and other opportunities to the selected composers.

 Open to anyone.
 Applicants may be of any age or nationality.